simonw/datasette-graphql/README.md

 }
 ```

-This is the same format used for querystring arguments to the Datasette table view, see [column filter arguments](https://datasette.readthedocs.io/en/stable/json_api.html#column-filter-arguments) in the Datasette documentation.
+See [table filters examples](https://github.com/simonw/datasette-graphql/blob/main/examples/filters.md) for more operations, and [column filter arguments](https://datasette.readthedocs.io/en/stable/json_api.html#column-filter-arguments) in the Datasette documentation for details of how those operations work.

 ### Sorting